joseph-a-levine/authoring/_older/2023-05-21-lightning-lived-lat-lon.md

 <br>

-And a map, picking August as a particularly exciting month lightningly:
+And a map, picking August as a particularly exciting month, lightningly.
+All of the places I lived at marked with yellow stars.

 {% fullwidth "assets/img/lightning_lived_aug.png" "" %}

+Unfortunately, Oxford's *best* month (June) experiences two orders of magnitude fewer lightning strikes than any of my Kolkata months.

 ## Some notes on artistic portrayals of thunder and lightning